Manton, Wiltshire

-Manton is a small village in Wiltshire, England, on the western outskirts of Marlborough just off the A4 Bath Road.
+Manton is a suburb of the town of Marlborough in Wiltshire, England, just off the A4 Bath Road.

 History

 A settlement of twelve households and an estate held by Miles Crispin were recorded at Manetone in the 1087 Domesday Book.
 In the 17th century the estate came into the ownership of the earls and marquesses of Ailesbury, whose seat was nearby at Tottenham House; their ownership continued into the 20th century.

 Manton was a tithing of Preshute parish until 1934, when it was transferred to Marlborough civil parish.

 Local economy

 A small industrial estate on the A4 to the west of Manton houses several businesses including the headquarters of P&M Aviation, a manufacturer of ultralight aircraft.

 Amenities

 The village primary school is Preshute Primary School, which feeds into St Johns Academy in Marlborough.
 The village has a pub, the Oddfellows.